SansGuidon/bookmarks/README.md

 * [Garrett Oden](https://www.javapresse.com/blogs/espresso/is-nespresso-real-espresso) - (2019) Is Nespresso Real Espresso? **spoiler** Not exactly.
 * [James Hoffman](https://www.youtube.com/watch?v=pO06RC4pvr0) - (2021) [Video] The Bizarre And Surprising Coffee Of The Nespresso Vertuo
 > Not so special now, Nespresso [Jump to the quote from the video](https://youtu.be/pO06RC4pvr0?t=1052)
+* [NoGarlicNoOnions](https://www.nogarlicnoonions.com/5-lies-we-need-to-stop-telling-about-coffee/) - (2018) 5 Lies: We Need to Stop Telling About Coffee

 > Tips
 * [Dave Mosher](https://www.sciencealert.com/you-can-stay-alert-without-caffeine-try-these-science-based-tricks-next-time-you-feel-tired) - (2018) How to Stay Alert Without Caffeine - Try These Science-Based Tricks Next Time You're Tired :coffee: